German government agrees to pay more for refugees – DW – 05/11/2023

 The federal government led by Chancellor Olaf Scholz will increase the lump sum paid to the 16 state governments to deal with refugees by €1 billion ($1.1 billion) for the year 2023.

-However, Chancellor Olaf Scholz's government has so far refused to bow to the states' demand for the payment of a lump sum of €1,000 per refugee, which the states say would prevent further debates as it would also cover any increase in the number of people seeing refuge.
+However, Scholz's government has so far refused to bow to the states' demand for the payment of a lump sum of €1,000 per refugee, which the states say would prevent further debates as it would also cover any increase in the number of people seeking refuge.

 The federal government and the states also agreed to modernize their IT systems in order to speed up asylum applications, which currently take 26 months on average.